rvesse/vim-sparql/README.md

 The plugin can use the following plugins if they are installed and enabled:

-- Rainbow Parenthesis - In order of preference
+- Rainbow Parenthesis - In order of preference:
     1. [Rainbow Improved](https://github.com/oblitum/rainbow)
-        - Currently there is a bug which may break this plugin, see [pull request](https://github.com/oblitum/rainbow/pull/13) which fixes it
+        - Currently there is a bug which may break this plugin, see [pull request](https://github.com/oblitum/rainbow/pull/13) I've submitted which fixes it.
     1. [Rainbow Parenthsis](http://www.vim.org/scripts/script.php?script_id=1561)
-        - No folding support in this plugin
+        - No folding support is available when using this plugin

 ## License